Chart Color Schemes

 Mawson was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Mawson's population shows high cultural diversity, with 35.5% born overseas and 30.6% speaking a language other than English at home.
-Christianity is the dominant religion in Mawson, accounting for 40.9% of its population.
-Hinduism is notably overrepresented, comprising 8.9% compared to the Australian Capital Territory's average of 4.8%.
+Mawson's cultural diversity is notable, with 35.5% of its population born overseas and 30.6% speaking a language other than English at home.
+Christianity is the dominant religion in Mawson, comprising 40.9% of people.
+However, Hinduism stands out as overrepresented compared to the Australian Capital Territory average, making up 8.9% of Mawson's population versus 4.8%.

 Frequently Asked Questions - Diversity